-Since the Operational Cessation, the Company has had minimal day-to-day operations and has primarily focused its operations on restarting certain of its core businesses (as described in more detail under "-Plans for Recommencement of Company Operations" below), completing the restatement of the Company's audited financial statements for the year ended December 31, 2021 (which was included in the Amended Annual Report) and the unaudited financial statements for the quarter ended March 31, 2022 (which was included in Amendment No. 1 to the Quarterly Report on Form 10-Q/A, filed by the Company with the SEC on May 15, 2023), and preparing this Report as well as the Company's Annual Report on Form 10-K for the year ended December 31, 2022 and Quarterly Report on Form 10-Q for the quarter ended March 31, 2023.
+Since the Operational Cessation, the Company has had minimal day-to-day operations and has primarily focused its operations on restarting certain of its core businesses (as described in more detail under "-Plans for Recommencement of Company Operations" below), completing the restatement of the Company's audited financial statements for the year ended December 31, 2021 (which was included in Amendment No. 1 to the Annual Report on Form 10-K/A, filed by the Company with the SEC on May 10, 2023 (the "Amended Annual Report")) and the unaudited financial statements for the quarter ended March 31, 2022 (which was included in Amendment No. 1 to the Quarterly Report on Form 10-Q/A, filed by the Company with the SEC on May 15, 2023), and preparing and filing its other delinquent periodic reports, including this Report.